tax considerations when working overseas

 News, Tax & Accounting

-As the digital nomad lifestyle gains popularity, many Australians are embracing the freedom to work remotely from any corner of the globe.
-While the notion of trading a traditional office desk in the city for a cozy café by the beach in Bali may seem idyllic, handling taxes as a digital nomad can present challenges.
+As the digital nomad lifestyle gains popularity, many Australians are embracing the freedom to work remotely from anywhere.
+While the idea of trading a traditional office desk for a cozy café by the beach in Bali may seem idyllic, handling taxes as a digital nomad can be tricky.

 Determining your tax residency status

-If you’ve lived overseas for an extended period, you may assume that means you’ve bid farewell to your tax obligations in Australia too.
-However, just because you currently live somewhere else in the world, doesn’t necessarily mean that the ATO no longer considers you an Australian resident for tax purposes.
+If you’ve lived overseas for an extended period, you may assume that your tax obligations in Australia have ended.
+However, just because you live elsewhere, it doesn’t mean the ATO no longer considers you an Australian resident for tax purposes.

 For example, you may still be considered an Australian tax resident if you maintain strong ties to Australia (owning a home, business or having family interests in Australia).